TP-Link VIGI Cameras Ultimate Guide Part 3 - NVR IPCAMERA SECURITY

 1.Dirty lens or dome cover:

-There may be fingerprints during the installation, dust, or dirt on the lens or dome cover, causing the image to appear blurry.
+There may be fingerprints during the , dust, or dirt on the lens or dome cover, causing the image to appear blurry.
 It is necessary to clean the lens and the inside and outside of the dome cover with a clean cloth to avoid interference.

 2.Reflection issues: